vicky-eve/Akan-names-IP/Readme.md

 - Select your gender appropriately

 - Submit.
-Ensure you have input correct dates otherwise you will get 'invalid' if you don't adhere to the following conditions

-* 0 < Date <= 31.
-* < Month <= 12
+Ensure you have input correct dates otherwise you will get 'invalid' if you don't adhere to the following conditions; 0 < Date <= 31 and 0 < Month <= 12

  ### Contact Information
  For more information, reah me at victoria.awuor@student.moringaschool.com